 The third reason for now remains without any solution: Botox does not work on patients who had an illness caused by a toxin produced by the bacterium Clostridium botulinum, such as tetanus, botulism or other cross infections.

 BOTOX IS THE COMMERCIAL NAME OF A PRODUCT

 Indeed, Botox is the commercial name of the most famous product based on botulinum toxin.
 In fact, many know it by the name of Allergan Botox.
 It is the first botulinum toxin approved for use in medicine.
 Nowadays, in addition to Botox, there are many other botulinum toxin products available on the market, depending on the country.
-Most known ones are Disport, Xeomin, Bocouture, Azzalure, Vistabel, Vistabex, Medytox, Innotox, Botulax.
-All of them are produced by different manufacturers and vary in concentrations of botulinum toxin itself as well as additional substances, therefore they can be used for different purposes and age groups.
+Most known ones are Dysport, Xeomin, Bocouture, Azzalure, Vistabel, Vistabex, Medytox, Innotox, Botulax.
+All of them are produced by different manufacturers and vary in concentrations of botulinum toxin itself as well as additional substances.
+Therefore they can be used for different purposes and age groups.

 THERE ARE CONTRAINDICATIONS TO BOTOX

 Botox does have some contraindications among which are pregnancy, lactation, cancer, acute infectious diseases, hypersensitivity to the ingredients of Botox and some others.

 BOTOX CAN BE ADMINISTERED AROUND THE EYES